Hiking in Reykjadalur, the hot river valley trail

 Winter: crampons, warm thermal clothes, gloves, cap

 The path can be slippery when it’s wet and even dangerous when it is icy or snowy.
-Good hiking boots are necessary in summer and crampons in winter.
+Good hiking boots are necessary for summer and you might need crampons in winter.

 If you would like to avoid the crowd during the summer, use the benefits of the midnight sun and start your hike in the late evening.